How to Use Code signing in MacOS?

 Code Sign your Software in Mac OS

-To start with, if you have used the Mac Keychain Access Manager to obtain your certificate, the first step is to locate it there.
-However, if you have not used Keychain Access Manager, follow the instructions mentioned below.
+First, if you have used the Mac Keychain Access Manager to obtain your certificate, you must locate it there.
+However, if you have not used Keychain Access Manager, follow the below instructions.

 • Begin by saving the P12 or PFX file on your Mac’s hard drive.